HelloYeew/book-shop/web-service.md

 ## Authentication

-Some API endpoint require authentication.
+Some API endpoint require authentication token.
+Authentication token is in the form of a very long mix of string and number.
 You must get the authentication token from the system first before you can access the API that require authentication.

 ## API list